Enable Software

-Enable Software, Inc. was a privately held software development company located in Ballston Lake, New York.
-Enable was founded in 1984 by Ron Quake and Bob Hamilton.
+Enable Software, Inc. was a privately held software development company based in Ballston Lake, New York, founded in 1984 by Ron Quake and Bob Hamilton.
+The company's flagship product was Enable, an integrated office suite for IBM PC compatibles that combined a word processor, a three-dimensional spreadsheet, a relational database and communications software in a single package.
+The company ceased operations in 1997.

-The company's flagship product, called Enable was an integrated office suite for IBM PC compatibles.
-The suite included a word processor, a 3D spreadsheet, a relational database, and integrated communications.
-In 1992 Enable Office added electronic mail, and calendaring software.
-At that time, the company estimated it had more than one million users of its products.
-Enable 4.5 was released in April 1992, with support for OS/2 2.0.
-In 1993 it introduced JetForm for Enable, "a mail-enabled forms designer for Microsoft Windows."